AntiqueSounds/Tandem-Badge/README.md

   - Employee number - Any text used for Employee number in the display.
   - Time zone offset from GMT (e.g. -5 for Eastern U.S. - default)
   - Country code (default = US - Not used in this release)
-  - Zip Code (not used in thei software release)
+  - Zip Code (not used in this software release)

 Once memory is set up, then install the badge software.